psbriant/transportation_data_analysis/README.md

 ### Running tests

 For any function you add, please add tests for any outputs and any exceptions that are raised.
 This project currently has a test framework that uses [pytest](https://docs.pytest.org/en/8.0.x/) as a test runner.
-[Github actions](https://docs.github.com/en/actions) is currently setup to run all tests when someone tries to merge a pull request.
+[Github actions](https://docs.github.com/en/actions) is currently setup to run all tests when someone tries to merge a pull request and push commits.
 You can also run tests from any directory within the `transportation_data_analysis` repo using the following command:

 ```
 pytest